MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/disk-management/manage-disks.md

 Disk Management displays the online and offline status of disks.

 In Windows, by default, all newly-discovered disks are brought online with read and write access.
-In Windows Server and Windows Server Datacenter, by default, newly-discovered disks are brought online with read and write access unless they are on a shared bus (such as SCSI, iSCSI, Serial Attached SCSI, or Fibre Channel).
+In Windows Server, by default, newly-discovered disks are brought online with read and write access unless they are on a shared bus (such as SCSI, iSCSI, Serial Attached SCSI, or Fibre Channel).
 Disks on a shared bus will be offline the first time they are detected.

 If a disk is offline, you must bring it online before you can initialize it or create volumes on it.